The Georgia department of Education (GADOE) submitted to the U.S. Department

 Roberta T. Smith

-between the highest-achieving subgroup or subgroups and the
+gaps between the highest-achieving subgroup or subgroups and the lowest-achieving

-lowest-achieving subgroup or subgroups or, at the high school level, has the largest within-school
+subgroup or subgroups or, at the high school level, has the largest within-school

 Flexible Learning Programs (FLP) will be tailored to the needs of the academically at-risk